tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/chat.md

 ### Nodes

 Add *Nodes* to your board.
 Each node defines a specific state that your user can be in and how the system should behave
-- when the user arrives
+- when the user first arrives
 - when the user sends a message

+In each node, you can define messages that the system sends to the user, including example text, images, audio or options.
+When the user sends a message, your node can write back to user or move them to a different node, for example when they make a choice.

 Expand your board in the left sidebar to see all Nodes in a list; they will also appear in the central area, where you build your interaction graph.
 Drag nodes to arrange them visually -- this has no meaning for interactions, it just helps you design your graph.